theislab/svaeligr/README.md

 - pandas == 1.5.3

 ## References:
-This work is based on the implementation of svae+ by lopez et al. The original implementation can be found at: https://github.com/Genentech/sVAE/tree/main
+This work is based on the implementation of sVAE+ by Lopez et al. The original implementation can be found at: https://github.com/Genentech/sVAE/tree/main